isthisafrog/Frogmon/Keromon Rules.md

 The short of it, if you are already familiar with Kaizo:
 - You can now choose your starter mon (Controversial, I know)
-- 500+ BST now have more ability restrictions
 - 499 or less BST can go to Sevii Islands
 - All routes are considered mini-dungeons and trainers must be fought before you visit a Pokecenter.
 If you fail to clear a path necessary for story progress prior to your next Pokecenter visit, you lose.
 More detailed explanation in the full ruleset.
 - Purchase of items dependent of Pokemon BST after Brock/prior to Route 3